 Finally, we shot at our home location with a new group of actors.
 In this scene we wanted a very warm and inviting Christmas morning family atmosphere.
 Another nice feature that came in handy here is the ability to tint the color temperature in camera.
 This allowed us to warm up the image and also mitigate a bit of a very yellow paint throughout the home.

 Shooting with this camera was really fun, but it got even more fun in post.
 First, being able to edit in a 4K timeline and have the latitude to zoom, pan and reframe to the tune of 50% is amazing.
 It gave us so many framing and key-framing options, helping us really punch up, and in some respects, get a two-for-one on some clips.
 The new Adobe Premiere update came just in time for this camera as well.
 We were able to edit in native 8K, but also create very lightweight proxies that made the initial edit a breeze.
 Our suped-up Mac Pro chewed through it no problem as expected, but an entry level Macbook Pro we use for DIT did as well!
 It was nice to be able to edit on the couch again…

 So, as you might have gathered…we love the RED Epic-W and the new Helium sensor.
 It really creates beautiful images and gave us so much latitude in post.
 Check out the aforementioned project below.

-Make sure it watch in 4K:
+Make sure to watch in 4K: